statTarget/statTarget2/README.md

 Author: Hemi Luan

-     We will relase the statTargetAPP instead of the statTarget.
+     We will release the statTargetAPP instead of the statTarget soon.

      If interested, you can contact via email